Carrera DIGITAL 124/132 Control Unit

 Pace Car

-There are also four new buttons for:
+In addition, there are four new buttons for:

 Functions